Skip to content

 }

-Single Logback events mirrored from the daemon JVM up to the controller so prexorctl logs daemon <node-id> can render them through the same ring buffer surface used for controller logs.
-The daemon does not buffer locally — when the controller stream is down, records are dropped (the daemon’s rolling FILE appender keeps disk-side history).
+Each DaemonLogRecord mirrors one Logback event from the daemon JVM up to the controller so prexorctl logs daemon <node-id> renders it through the same ring-buffer surface used for controller logs.
+The daemon does not buffer these locally — when the controller stream is down the records are dropped, and the daemon’s rolling FILE appender keeps the disk-side history for forensics.

 message ModuleInstall {